 Albert B. Gerbie, MD, Professor of Obstetrics and Gynecology

 Professor of Obstetrics and Gynecology

-Contact Devon Langston for more information about the division of Minimally Invasive Gynecologic Surgery
+Contact SJ Doi for more information about the division of Minimally Invasive Gynecologic Surgery

 Feinberg is not a patient care destination.
 Learn more about our Feinberg-affiliated care sites via our Patient Care page.
 Connect with the care-affiliate of our division via the number below.